 Most of what I have to say is from inside that rabbit hole, but it is a journey that may be more explicable if I begin with my own starting point, which was to look again at Key Largo, with a view to adding a critique to my small collection of film noir commentaries.

-The story seemed straight-forward enough: gangsters headed by Johnny Rocco (Robinson) holed up in remote hotel menace the owners and the surprise guest, former major Frank McCloud (Bogart).
-McCloud is visiting hotel owner James Temple and his daughter-in-law, Nora served under him, but fell in the Italian campaign.
+The story seemed straight-forward enough: gangsters headed by Johnny Rocco (Robinson) holed up in a remote hotel menace the owners and the surprise guest, former major Frank McCloud (Bogart).
+McCloud is visiting hotel owner James Temple and his daughter-in-law, Nora, whose husband served under him in the war, but fell in the Italian campaign.

 There is a predictable romantic tension between McCloud and Nora Temple, given some leeway for conflict in the script, and a less predictable sub-plot involving some Seminole Indians that finally made sense to me after investigating the connotations scriptwriter Richard Brooks and director/co-scriptwriter John Huston worked into the screenplay.

-This time around I saw the film on Turner Classic Movies, and the quality was a little patchy, which I don’t mind, but I wonder whether lack of preserved or restored media was the reason for the darkness of most scenes, or whether the murkiness was the result of Academy Award winning (The Good Earth, 1937) cinematographer Karl Freund’s practice with German expressionist film – The Golem (1920), The Last Laugh (1924), Metropolis (1927) – and his later perfection of techniques for Hollywood horror pictures – Dracula (1931) The Mummy (1932), Mad Love (1935).
-Whatever the case, the deep shades of gray that dominated the film definitely suggested the ominous atmosphere of a storm coming on, and heightened the tension of the film in ways I find difficult to explain to anyone who has never experienced a tropical cyclone.
+This time around I saw the film on cable TV, and the quality was a little patchy, which I don’t mind, but I wonder whether lack of preserved or restored media was the reason for the darkness of most scenes, or whether the murkiness was the result of Academy Award winning (The Good Earth, 1937) cinematographer Karl Freund’s practice with German expressionist film – The Golem (1920), The Last Laugh (1924), Metropolis (1927) – and his later perfection of techniques for Hollywood horror pictures – Dracula (1931) The Mummy (1932), Mad Love (1935).
+Whatever the case, the deep shades of gray that dominated the film definitely suggested the ominous atmosphere of a storm coming on, and heightened the tension of the film in ways I find difficult to explain to anyone who has never experienced a tropical cyclone or Atlantic hurricane.

 Freund would later perfect a shadowless, flat lighting while he was working on I Love Lucy.
 It is tempting, without disrespect to his artistry, to hypothesise that his earlier work was not just expressionist refinement, but ingenuity that met budgetary restrictions: adopting minimalist lighting that creates a dominating chiaroscuro effect requires fewer camera set-ups than shadowless lighting.
 In comparison, shadowless TV studio lighting allows for seamless transitions between multiple cameras, again eliminating the need for separate camera set-ups, if for entirely different technical reasons.